whad-team/whad-client/doc/source/ble/started.rst

 PDUs.
 By doing so, there is no way to get access to the received PDUs and avoid them to be forwarded to the connector's internal stack.

-However, these connectors expose a method called :meth:`whad.ble.connector.Central.auto` that can enable or disable this automatic processing of PDUs.
+However, these connectors expose a method called :meth:`whad.device.WhadDeviceConnector.enable_synchronous` that can enable or disable this automatic processing of PDUs.
 By default, the PDUs are passed to the underlying protocol stack, but a simple line of code can disable this behavior: